MBA After Law: Benefits, Specialisations, Salary, Top Colleges

 2. Entrepreneurship on the Way: With your legal expertise and business skills, you can start your own law firm or consultancy for businesses.

-3. Gateway to Executive Positions: Sitting in the topmost positions in a company often requires a thorough understanding of the business laws and their intricacies.
-MBA after law will aptly prepare you for this.
+3. Gateway to Executive Positions: Holding top positions in a company often requires a thorough understanding of the business laws and their intricacies.
+An MBA after law will aptly prepare you for this.

-4. Get a higher salary: Earning an MBA has always been the ticket to get a competitive salary in the job market.
+4. Get a higher salary: Earning an MBA has always been the ticket to getting a competitive salary in the job market.

 5. Expand your network: The MBA coursework is a great way to connect with industry experts and peers from diverse sectors.
 And corporate is all about connections and collaborations.
 This benefits you in many ways, from getting job opportunities to learning market tactics.